Governance - WHAT A DRAG!

 §

-It DOES NOT negate the need for a level of governance, far from it, agile projects frequently need higher quality governance than that of a traditional (waterfall/turnkey) project.
+The manifesto DOES NOT negate the need for a level of governance, far from it, agile projects frequently need higher quality governance than that of a traditional (waterfall/turnkey) project.

 NOTES: